jo-asakura/less-mixins/README.md

 You don't need to use any normalize libraries since LESS-Mixins includes both HTML4 and HTML5 resets.

 All the mixins are well-documented; therefore, go through the library and familiarize youself with it.

+## Additinal libraries

+I've also uploaded some useful LESS collections besides mixins:

+- [Flat UI colors](flat-ui-colors.less) is a collection of FlatUI variables for you to use;
+- [Media Queries/Responsive Design](media.less) starting point, so you can start developing on a prebuilt scaffolding.

 ## Author